la2050/archive/_projects/2015/the-center-for-sustainable-communities-in-compton-ca.md

   stronger and more resilient.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23300%252Fdisplay%252FCSC_1.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >- Utilizing the model of "What Makes Community?" as our focus, NHS is working with the City of Compton, Pacific Coast Regional, and Metro CDC to create the first of several Centers for Sustainable Communities in South LA.
-The CSC will help low-to-middle income families in Compton deal with the impacts of divestiture by serving as a hub to provide access to housing, transit, employment, healthy living, and community food resources that make communities stronger and more resilient.
 Where will you be working?:
   - South LA
   - County of Los Angeles